-During last ESD technical review process, in 2022, 5 issues have been raised during step 1 for Energy and no unresolved issues have been forwarded to step 2, no revised estimates or technical corrections were deemed necessary24.
+During last ESD technical review process, in 2022, 5 issues have been raised during step 1 for Energy and no unresolved issues have been forwarded to step 2, no revised estimates or technical corrections were deemed necessary.
 Anyway, issues identified during the review have been taken into account as much as possible to improve the current submission.

 Under the European National Emission Ceiling Directive (NECD), an in-depth review has been conducted since 2017.
-The main resulting findings and how the recommendations were addressed for Energy sector in 2023 review process are reported in Table 125.
+The main resulting findings and how the recommendations were addressed for Energy sector in 2024 review process are reported in Errore.
+L'origine riferimento non è stata trovata..

-23 UNFCCC, 2022.
+&lt;sup>23 UNFCCC, 2022.
 Report on the individual review of the annual submission of Italy submitted in 2022.
 Note by the expert review team. https://unfccc.int/documents

-24 EEA 2022, Final Review Report, 2022 annual review of national greenhouse gas inventory data pursuant to Article 19(2) of Regulation (EU) No 525/2013
+&lt;sup>24 ÉEA 2022, Final Review Report, 2022 annual review of national greenhouse gas inventory data pursuant to Article 19(2) of Regulation (EU) No 525/2013

-25 UNECE 2023, Final Review Report 2023, Review of National Air Pollutant Emission Inventory Data 2023 under Directive (EU) 2016/2284 (National Emission reduction Commitments Directive)
+&lt;sup>25 UNECE 2024, Final Review Report 2024, Review of National Air Pollutant Emission Inventory Data 2024 under Directive (EU) 2016/2284 (National Emission reduction Commitments Directive)